-- A Massachusetts recognized non-fully cultural 501(c)3 organization.
-For example: a literary magazine or art museums at a college, or an arts program in a social service organization.
+For example, a literary magazine or art museum at a college, or an arts program in a social service organization.

-- Be legally recognized as a 501(c)3 non-profit organization in good standing in the Commonwealth of Massachusetts.
+- Be legally recognized as a 501(c)3 nonprofit organization in good standing in the Commonwealth of Massachusetts.

 - Have minimum cash expenses of $50,000 for each of the two years before the application.

 - For Media organizations (such as community access television stations): Over 50% of programming time must be arts, humanities, or sciences programming produced by or for the applicant.
 This includes original creative content, original documentary content, original arts and culture programming.
 Calculation of eligibility should only count the original broadcast, not re-broadcast.